 Another unintended consequence of limiting anonymous identifiers is it opens the door for attribution fraud.
-The use of fingerprint attribution (a system used to analyze advertising) makes devices and ad campaigns susceptible to fraud.
+The use of probabilistic attribution (a system used to analyze advertising) makes devices and ad campaigns susceptible to fraud.
 It enables fraudulent entities to receive payment for their schemes which steals from advertising budgets and misinforms business decisions.
 If a fraudulent entity hijacks a phone, it can affect that consumer’s battery and cellular data.

 Comply and thrive